Complete Guide To Luminosity Masks

 Create Luminosity Masks With Layers in ADP LumiFlow

-Creating Luminosity with Layers is one of the most powerful methods of mask creation.
-This method of mask creation uses layers to create the luminosity selection.
+Creating Luminosity with Layers is one of the more powerful methods of mask creation.
+This method of mask creation uses layers to create a luminosity selection.
 As a result, there is a major advantage, we can now use colours within the image to manipulate the mask.
 In this section, we will describe how to create luminosity masks with layers using ADP LumiFlow.